IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/08_jQuery_Whats_New_12_1_Landing_Page.md

 ## <a id="mvc-validation"></a> Support for MVC validation

 MVC style validation with data annotations is incorporated into combo and editor controls.
-That feature allows seamless integration of Ignite UI validation capabilities with existing applications using data annotations.
+That feature allows seamless integration of %%ProductName%% validation capabilities with existing applications using data annotations.

 ![](images/Whats_New_in_2012_Volume_1_12.png)